rokon12/knowledge-base-chat/README.md

 # Knowledge Base Chat

 A Java application that provides an interactive chat interface to query an industrial system knowledge base using AI.
-The application uses LangChain4j and OpenAI models to provide intelligent responses based on the knowledge base data.
+The application uses LangChain4j with support for both OpenAI and Ollama models to provide intelligent responses based on the knowledge base data.

 ## Features